-A Virtual Local Area Network (VLAN) is a part of a physical layer two infrastructure intended to act as a separate layer two network.
-A layer two frame sent through one VLAN will never reach other VLAN or parts of the infrastructure not assigned to any VLAN, thus one VLAN is one single and distinct broadcast domain.
+A Virtual Local Area Network (VLAN) is a part of a physical layer two infrastructure intended to act as an independent layer two network.
+Above all, a layer two frame sent through one VLAN will never reach another VLAN, or parts of the infrastructure not assigned to any VLAN, thus one VLAN is one single and distinct broadcast domain and behaves like a separate LAN.